Site map Main Index Chapter supplements Copyright

 Interestingly, some age changes in the CNS seem to involve adjustments in reflex pathways that compensate for diminished sensory functioning, muscle strength, skeletal system functioning, and confidence in one's ability to maintain balance.
 This can be observed in the age change in gait.
 Part of walking involves voluntary activity, but many of the muscles used for walking are controlled by acquired reflexes.
 Older individuals walk with smaller steps, at a slower pace, and with the feet more widely spread.
 Such a gait minimizes the risk of losing one's balance.
 Gradually modifying voluntary actions and reflexes to walk in this manner seems to reduce the demands on the muscles, joints, and reflexes needed to maintain balance.

 In summary, reflexes undergo several age changes.
 They require more stimulation to be activated, and it takes longer for a response to begin.
 The response is weaker, takes longer to occur, and shows less coordination.
 These changes are caused by alterations in both the PNS and the CNS.
 With more complicated reflexes, aging of the CNS makes a larger contribution to alterations in reflexes than do age changes in the PNS.
-As aging diminishes the functioning of reflexes, it reduces their ability to provide automatic, fast, and accurate responses to changes in internal and external conditions and therefore to maintain homeostasis.
+As aging diminishes the functioning of reflexes, it reduces their ability to provide automatic, fast, and accurate responses to changes in internal and external conditions and therefore to maintain homeostasis (i.e., continuing good health).

 Age Changes in Conscious Sensation and Voluntary Movements